syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 inkAnnotation.Color = New PdfColor(Color.Red)

-'Add annotation to the page
+'Adds annotation to the page

 page.Annotations.Add(inkAnnotation)

-'Save the document to disk.
+'Saves the document to disk.

 document.Save("InkAnnot.pdf")